Christopher4113/Cover-Letter-Generator/README.md

 # AI Cover Letter Generator

-A Cover Letter Genertator where it lets you input resumes, job description, etc and it using ai, it creates a custom letter for you
+A Cover Letter Generator where it lets you input resumes and job description.Using AI, it creates a custom cover letter for you